tpoisot/ms_pop_networks/ms_revised.md

 realization of other interactions (thus affecting the "interaction" component of network $\beta$-diversity) or the presence of other species.
-There are several well-documented examples of one interaction allowing new interactions to happen [*e.g.* opportunistic pathogens have a greater success of infection in hosts which are already immunocompromised by previous infections,
-@oli12a], or conversely preventing them [a resident symbiont decreases the infection probability of a new pathogen, @koc11 or @hei03].
+There are several well-documented examples of one interaction allowing new interactions to happen, *e.g.* opportunistic pathogens have a greater success of infection in hosts which are already immunocompromised by previous infections, [@oli12a], or conversely preventing them, *e.g.* a resident symbiont decreases the infection probability of a new pathogen [@koc11;@hei03].
 In both cases, the driver of interaction turnover is the patchiness of species distribution;
 the species acting as a "modifier" of the probability of interaction is only partially present throughout the range of the other two species, thus creating a mosaic of different interaction configurations.
 Variation in